Farmer unions now announce plan to march towards Parliament on Budget day | Headlines

 Farmer unions now announce plan to march towards Parliament on Budget day

-''We will march towards Parliament on foot from different locations on the budget day on February 1.
-As far as tomorrow's tractor rally is concerned, it will give the government an idea of our strength and they will know the agitation is not just limited to Haryana or Punjab but it is an agitation of whole of the country,'' he said.
+''We will march towards Parliament on foot from different locations on the Budget day on February 1.
+As far as tomorrow's tractor rally is concerned, it will give the government an idea of our strength and they will know the agitation is not just limited to Haryana or Punjab but it is an agitation of the whole country,'' he said.

 Every march or protest will be peaceful as the movement has been so far, he said.